opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 - `routing_field` (optional): A string of routing field which is used as hash for generating sharding id for the document when it is stored in the OpenSearch.
 Each incoming record is searched for this field and if it is present, it is used as the routing field for the document, if it is not present, default routing mechanism used by the OpenSearch when storing the document.
 Standard Data Prepper Json pointer syntax is used for retrieving the value.
 If the field has "/" in it then the incoming record is searched in the json sub-objects instead of just in the root of the json object.
 For example, if the field is specified as `info/id`, then the root of the event is searched for `info` and if it is found, then `id` is searched inside it.
 The value specified for `id` is used as the routing id

-- `ism_policy_file` (optional): A String of absolute file path for an ISM (Index State Management) policy JSON file.
+- `ism_policy_file` (optional): A String of absolute file path or AWS S3 URI for an ISM (Index State Management) policy JSON file.
 This policy file is effective only when there is no built-in policy file for the index type.
 For example, `custom` index type is currently the only one without a built-in policy file, thus it would use the policy file here if it's provided through this parameter.
 OpenSearch documentation has more about [ISM policies.](https://opensearch.org/docs/latest/im-plugin/ism/policies/)

+- `s3_aws_region` (optional): A String represents the region of S3 bucket to read `template_file` or `ism_policy_file`, e.g. us-west-2.
+Only applies to Amazon OpenSearch Service.
+Defaults to `us-east-1`.

+- `s3_aws_sts_role_arn` (optional): An IAM role arn which the sink plugin will assume to read `template_file` or `ism_policy_file` from S3.
+If not provided the plugin will use the default credentials.

 - `trace_analytics_raw`: No longer supported starting Data Prepper 2.0.
 Use `index_type` instead.